faktorips/faktorips.base/faktorips-maven-plugin/src/site/markdown/git-status.md

 #### failBuild

 Whether the build should fail if local modifications are detected.
+The value of `failBuild`can be overridden with the `git.fail.build` property.

 #### verbosity